ISMTA Piano Competitions

 • All registration fees are nonrefundable.

-• Students may enter both Piano Solo and Piano Duet.
+• Students may enter both Piano Solo and Piano Duet in the same grade division, except when the duet teams are in different grade divisions.

 • Decisions of competition judges are final.No ties for first and second place winners.